DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-ref.rst

   * - START(route)
     - Start a new task along given route and handover loco
   * - SERVO(id,position,profile)
     - Move an animation servo.
-(Do not use for Turnouts)
+Do not use for Turnouts. (profile is one of  Instant, Fast, Medium, Slow or Bounce)
   * - SETLOCO(loco)
     - Set current loco id
   * - SET(output_pin)